China says will never send military to oil rig spat with Vietnam

 “I know that certain people in Vietnam, perhaps because they are trying to find another way to resolve the problem, are creating certain conditions.
 The so-called other route is the so-called lawsuit way,” he said.

-“...If this spreading of rumors or distorting of facts is to achieve the aim of lodging a lawsuit, then I have to say that this is a miscalculation.”
+“...If this spreading of rumours or distorting of facts is to achieve the aim of lodging a lawsuit, then I have to say that this is a miscalculation.”

-Vietnamese Prime Minister Nguyen Tan Dung told Reuters his government was considering various “defense options” against China, including legal action, a move the United States said it would support.
+Vietnamese Prime Minister Nguyen Tan Dung told Reuters his government was considering various “defence options” against China, including legal action, a move the United States said it would support.

 The Haiyang Shiyou 981 rig is drilling between the Paracel islands, which China occupies, and the Vietnamese coast.
 Vietnam has said the rig is in its 200-nautical mile exclusive economic zone and on its continental shelf.